-- There are no inter-company loans that ILUK relies on for maintaining its capital position. - There are no defined benefit pension schemes within any of the companies in the IntegraFin Group. - All non-regulatory capital within the IntegraFin Group is fully fungible.
-ILUK has no capital dependencies on members of the IntegraFin Group and no other member of the IntegraFin Group has a capital dependency on any other member.
+- ILUK has provided IHP with an intra-Group loan, which exposes ILUK to group payments risk. - There are no defined benefit pension schemes within any of the companies in the IntegraFin Group. - All non-regulatory capital within the IntegraFin Group is fully fungible.
+Other than the loan provided to IHP, ILUK has no capital dependencies on members of the IntegraFin Group and no other member of the IntegraFin Group has a capital dependency on any other member.

 - CASS compliance: There are strict rules that IFAL must comply with to ensure the safeguarding and protection of its clients' investment and cash assets.
 The CASS Assurance Framework is in place to ensure a) compliance with CASS rules, b) that all risks are identified and c) that there are effective controls to mitigate those risks. - Solvency: Each regulated company is expected to maintain regulatory solvency on a solo basis; this means that each regulated company assesses its own risks and allocates the appropriate capital against them, without any direct reliance on other companies within the IntegraFin Group. - TPAs: There are agreements signed among the IntegraFin Group companies which provide a contractual framework in their relationship.
-These include clearly setting service levels and remedial approaches. - Reputational management: The ILUK Chief Executive Officer and IFAL Chief Executive Officer have received reputational crisis management training. - BCP: The IFAL Group has implemented continuity arrangements to ensure it maintains its operations.
+These include clearly setting service levels and remedial approaches. - Reputational management: The ILUK Chief Executive Officer and IFAL Chief Executive Officer have received reputational crisis management training. - Business Continuity Plan (BCP): The IFAL Group has implemented continuity arrangements to ensure it maintains its operations.
 The approach has been based on designed plans which had been regularly tested.
-The IFAL crisis management team (CMT) has undertaken a strategic review of the BCP and realigned the approach in light of experiences from the COVID-19 pandemic as well as for third party service providers.
+The IFAL crisis management team has undertaken a strategic review of the BCP and re-aligned the approach in light of experiences from the COVID-19 pandemic as well as for third party service providers.
 Documentation and the strategy has been updated to reflect actual operational experiences following invocation of its BCP. - Bank Account and Custodian Dashboard: A monthly MI pack produced by Risk Management designed to monitor all banks, custodians and term deposit financial institutions.
-It includes balances, credit ratings, credit quality steps and limits. - There are no inter-company loans.
+It includes balances, credit ratings, credit quality steps and limits. - Other than the loan provided to IHP, there are no inter-company loans.
 Inter-company balances within the IntegraFin Group are monitored, settled and reported in the monthly accounts to senior management under related parties' transactions.